loops-wg/gen-info/draft-welzl-loops-gen-info.md

 increase, there is little damage from a collision of PSNs with packets still in flight from previous instances of LOOPS.

+### Minimizing collisions

-Collisions can be minimized by assigning initial PSNs randomly, or using stable storage.
+If desired, collisions can be minimized by assigning initial PSNs randomly, or using stable storage.
 Random assignment is more useful for longer PSNs, where the likelihood of overlap will be low.
 The specific way a LOOPS ingress uses stable storage is a local matter and thus out of scope.
 (Implementation note: this can be made to work similar to secure nonce generation with write attenuation: Say, every 10000 packets, the sender notes down the PSN into stable storage.
 After a reboot, it reloads the PSN and adds 10000 in sequence number arithmetic {{-serial}}, plus maybe another 10000 so the sender does not have to wait for the store operation to succeed before sending more packets.)

+### Optional Initial PSN procedure

+As a potential option (to be discussed), an initial packet sequence number could be communicated using a simple two-bit protocol, based on an I flag (Initial PSN) carried in the forward information and an R flag (Initial PSN Received) in the reverse information.
+This procedure essentially clears the egress of any previous state, however, the benefits of this procedure are limited.

+The initial PSN is assigned unilaterally by the LOOPS ingress, selected randomly.
+The ingress will keep setting the I flag to one when it starts to send packets from a new beginning or whenever it believes there is a need to notify the egress about a new initial PSN.
+The ingress will stop setting the I flag when it receives an acknowledgement with the R flag set from the egress.

+When the LOOPS egress receives a packets with the I flag set, it stops performing services that assume a sequential PSN.
+The egress will no longer provide acknowledgement information for the packets with PSN smaller than this new initial PSN (per sequence number arithmetic
+{{-seq}}).
+The egress sends acknowledgement information back without any delay by echoing the value of the I flag in the R flag.
+This also means the egress unsets the R flag in subsequent acknowledgements for packets with the I flag unset.

+It may happen that the first few packets are lost in an initial PSN assignment process.
+In this case, the loss of these packets is not detectable by the LOOPS ingress since the first received PSN will be treated as an initial PSN at the egress.
+This is an acceptable temporary performance degradation: LOOPS does not intend to provide perfect reliability, and LOOPS usually applies to the aggregated traffic over a tunnel so that the initial PSN assignment happens infrequently.

 ## Acknowledgement Generation